Bachelor of Science (B.S.)

 - Leadership in health care

 - Scientific evidence for nursing practices

-The BSN degree program is a limited-access program and admission to Valencia does not guarantee acceptance.
+The BSN degree program is a limited-access program and admission to Valencia College does not guarantee acceptance.
 Applicants must have completed an eligible nursing degree program, and provide proof of a current Florida nursing license or eligibility to obtain a Florida nursing license.
 Students are admitted to the program each term and applications are accepted on an ongoing basis.
 Applications that are submitted before the priority deadline are more likely to be processed for the upcoming term; however, you may submit an application after the priority deadline.

 OUR DEGREES THAT TRANSFER TO THIS BACHELOR’S